 Across the Indo-Pacific, gaps in workforce capacity present a major health security threat.
-Australians have great expertise to offer countries across the Indo-Pacific in preventing, detecting and responding to infectious disease threats and the Health Security Corps was established to deploy volunteers and build capacity for the prevention, detection and control of infectious disease.
-Visit the Australian Volunteers Program website for our current opportunities.
+Australians have great expertise to offer countries across the Indo-Pacific in preventing, detecting and responding to infectious disease threats.
+The Health Security Corps was established to deploy volunteers and build capacity for the prevention, detection and control of infectious disease.
+Visit the Australian Volunteers Program website to register your interest on the Talent Pool.

 Health Security Corps

-Through the Health Security Corps, volunteers bring relevant experience in strengthening laboratories, field epidemiology, policy development, public communication and animal health.
+Through Australia's Health Security Corps, volunteers bring specialist experience in strengthening laboratories, field epidemiology, policy development, public communication and animal health.
 The Health Security Corps works through the Australian Volunteers Program to deploy Australian health professionals in non-clinical roles in partner government agencies, NGOs, international organisations, research bodies and regional institutions.

 Health Security Corps deployments aim to build in-country capacity, and build valuable people-to-people and institutional links.
 Health Security Corps volunteers are supported with regular opportunities to exchange information, as well as access to additional technical expertise and small grants through the Indo-Pacific Centre for Health Security.

 Since the launch of the Health Security Intiative, volunteers have been deployed on more than 30 different assignments across Southeast Asia and the Pacific.
 Our volunteers have worked to build capacity in public health laboratories, health minstries, the World Health Organization and the United Nations, and on projects led by NGOs and research organisations.